IOC chief visits NKorea after its participation in Olympics

 Bach did not take questions at the airport.

 It was not known if Bach would meet during his three-day visit with leader Kim Jong Un, who has just returned from a summit in Beijing with Chinese President Xi Jinping, his first known trip abroad as leader.
-Kim is to meet with South Korean President Moon Jae-in on April 27.
+Kim also is to meet with South Korean President Moon Jae-in on April 27.

 Most Read Nation & World Stories